Royal Albert Hall Seating Plan: Best Views, Best Seats & Value for Money

 The seating capacity of the Royal Albert Hall is around 5,272.

 The seats with the best views of the stage will depend on the kind of show being presented at the Royal Albert Hall.
-In shows with special effects, the Stalls section will have the best views, the Arena section has best views for conferences and the Loggia or Grand Tier sections have the best views during concerts.
+In shows with special effects, the Stalls section will have the best views and the Loggia or Grand Tier sections have the best views during concerts.

 For a more affordable option with a good view, consider the seats in the Rausing Circle or Gallery sections of the Royal Albert Hall seating plan.